...

 In particular, the support of a career coach can be helpful in your professional life.
 This support can alleviate the stress of the unknown, providing structure and goal-focused support as you figure out the right direction.

-Whether you’re seeking a new job or considering starting your own business, a career coach can help reignite your passion.
+Whether you’re seeking a specific job title or considering starting your own business, a career coach can help you turn dreams into plans.

-6. Celebrating Progress: The Power of Small Wins
+6. Celebrate Progress: The Power of Small Wins

 The path to a new career can feel like a marathon, not a sprint.
 And any distance runners out there know that it’s important to take care of yourself throughout the whole race.
 Don’t just wait until the end to celebrate!
-Otherwise, you might give up.
+Otherwise, you might give up before you get there.

 That’s why it’s key to celebrate the small wins.
 These little victories help keep you motivated and give you a sense of progress, especially when the end goal feels distant.

-What’s a small win?
-Maybe you researched an interesting industry with applicable transferable skills, found a business whose mission speaks to you, connected with someone who’s been through career uncertainty, or set up a free discovery call with a coach to talk about changing careers.
+What’s a small win from this week?
+Maybe you researched an interesting industry with relevant transferable skills, found a business whose mission speaks to you, reconnected with someone from your past who’s navigated career uncertainty, or set up a free intro call with a coach to talk about changing careers.

 Whatever it is, don’t forget to pause, reflect, and acknowledge your efforts with some well-deserved self-care.